 Keelath’s return had brought a rush of tangled emotions: surprise turning to cold shock, a mix of horror and delight, anxiety and longing for closeness.
 Part of her felt like a young woman again, being courted for the first time, while another felt old and tired and waiting for the next shoe to drop.
 Guilt over her choosing of Talthan and her behavior due his manipulation swirled in her stomach; that Keelath could still love her so cleanly felt undeserved, and that he could still love at all despite his undeath felt like a lie.

-Nor would he ever father more children for a legacy of own, Mirium knew.
+Nor would he ever father more children for a new legacy of own, Mirium knew.
 He had shown her the truth of that the other night.
 The only thing original to his body now were his bones, pulled from his grave a decade or more after his death; his true flesh had long since withered away.
-What covered him now was a mix of illusion, surgery, and a spirit’s memories made manifest.
+What covered him now was a mix of illusion, flesh-crafting, and a spirit’s memories made manifest.
 The Lich King had seen little reason to grant his followers fertility, and just the thought of that made Mirium shudder, even though it also woke an insatiable yearning in her belly.
-Her two children, Keelath’s legacy and that of Talthan, were now corrupted beyond redemption in sin’dorei society, and she knew Tyrdan once believed her the common link in both of their attained taints.
-Another child might redeem her, if not them.
+Her two children, Keelath’s legacy and that of Talthan, were now corrupted beyond redemption in sin’dorei society, and she knew Tyrric once believed her the common link in both of their attained taints.
+Another child might redeem her, if not them…

 His lungs rattled slightly as he drew the rare breath to answer.
 “Yes?”